auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 ```

 ## Person Detection
 In this section, we will set up a person detector to run on a video file and view the results as bounding boxes drawn on the output video.
-To do so, we will use a video file in the assets for this totorial, a SSD based model provided by AMD, and finally we push the output to our public RTSP server and use a video player such as VLC to view the results.
+To do so, we will use a video file in the assets for this tutorial, a SSD based model provided by AMD, and finally we push the output to our public RTSP server and use a video player such as VLC to view the results.

 Now, let's create our `input.pbtxt` and `output.pbtxt` files that are required for running a pipeline.
 For the input, we are using mp4 file `face_demo_82s.mp4`.
 Therefore, the path should be passed as `input_urls` as shown below: